Carlston Harris: Ultimate Fighting Championship

 Harris was scheduled to face Abubakar Nurmagomedov on March 11, 2023, at UFC Fight Night 221.
 However, Nurmagomedov withdrew from the bout due to an undisclosed reasons and was replaced by Jared Gooden.
 At the weigh-ins, Gooden weighed in at 177 pounds, six pounds over the welterweight non-title fight limit.
 The bout proceeded at catchweight and Gooden was fined 30% of his purse, which went to Harris.
 He won the fight via unanimous decision.

+Harris faced Jeremiah Wells on August 5, 2023, at UFC on ESPN 50.
+He won the bout in the third round, choking out Wells via anaconda choke.
+This win earned Harris his second Performance of the Night bonus.

+Harris faced Khaos Williams on May 18, 2024, at UFC Fight Night 241.
+He lost the fight by knockout in the first round.

+Harris faced Santiago Ponzinibbio on January 11, 2025 at UFC Fight Night 249.
+He lost lost the fight by technical knockout in the third round.